-INTERNAL ORGANS/BLOOD insulin
+INTERNAL ORGANS/BLOOD

-BEEF Graphic courtesy of Beef Checkoff d by the Beef Che
+Graphic courtesy of Beef Checkoff

 Sustainable Beef Production OUR CATTLEMEN

 Know Your Farmer.
 Know Your Beef

 "Our ability to provide a competitive, local market to our area cattle suppliers has proven to be one of our biggest assets at Upper Iowa Beef.
 We are blessed to work with an abundance of quality cattle just miles from our door."